-- If these informations are missing, or are not available or are incomplete, an investigation of these soils will have to be carried out.
+- If this information are missing, or is not available or is incomplete, an investigation of these soils will have to be carried out.

-- The result of this investigation not only will give the informations that are necessary to define the suitable backfilling and compaction procedures, but will also define possible areas of unsuitable materials, in order to minimize the use of selected material
+- The result of this investigation not only will give the information that is necessary to define the suitable backfilling and compaction procedures but will also define possible areas of unsuitable materials, in order to minimize the use of selected material

-- The parameters that define the soil’s behaviour have a determinant influence on the dimensioning formulae and on all of the verifications that are necessary for buried PRFV pipes.
+- The parameters that define the soil’s behavior have a determinant influence on the dimensioning formulae and on all of the verifications that are necessary for buried PRFV pipes.

 It is important to determine the in situ soil conditions prior to the installation and even prior to pipeline design.

 - soil composition: the ratio between coarse-grained particles and fine-grained particles